Kadakampally Surendran: Personal life

 He is married to Sulekha Surendran and has two children, Arun and Anoop.
 His wife Sulekha is a retired high school teacher from AMHSS, Thirumala, Thiruvananthapuram.
-Surendran and his wife currently reside at Karikkakom, Trivandrum.
+Surendran and his wife currently reside at Karikkakom, Thiruvananthapuram.

 Political life

-Right from his school days, he was active in student movements and cultural activities.
-He came to the political front and social activities from his constant association with youth organizations.
+At school, he was active in student movements and cultural activities.
+He came to the political front and social activities from his constant association with youth organizations and library movements.

-In the year 1974, he became a member of CPI(M).
-He served the party as its secretary, Anayara Branch, secretary, Local Committee Pettah, secretary, Vanchiyur Area Committee, member, District Committee Trivandrum, and secretary, District Committee Trivandrum.
-In 2008, he was elected as a member of the Kerala State Committee of the CPI(M) in its 19th State Conference which was held at Kottayam.
+In 1974, he became a CPI(M) member.
+He served the party as its secretary, Anayara Branch, secretary, Local Committee Pettah, secretary, Vanchiyur Area Committee, member, District Committee Thiruvananthapuram, and secretary, District Committee Thiruvananthapuram.
+In 2008, he was elected to the Kerala State Committee of the CPI(M) in its 19th State Conference held at Kottayam.

 Other mass organizations

-Presently, he is a member of the National Council of Centre of Indian Trade Unions (CITU), a socialist organization of trade unions in India.
-He serves as the office-bearer of many trade unions including the Auto-Taxi Workers Federation, K.S.F.D.C Employees Union, C-DIT Employees Association, Co-operative Academy of Professional Education (CAPE) Employees Union, and SPATO.
+He is also a forerunner in trade union activities in the state of Kerala.
+He is a member of the National Council of the Centre of Indian Trade Unions (CITU), a socialist organisation of trade unions in India.
+He is the office-bearer of many state-level trade unions, including the All India Road Transport Workers Federation (AIRTWF), the Kerala Bank Employees Federation (KBEF), and the Keltron Employees Association (KEA).
+Previously, he was the office bearer of the K.S.F.D.C.
+Employees Union, the C-DIT Employees Association, the Co-operative Academy of Professional Education (CAPE) Employees Union, the Titanium General Labour Union, and SPATO, to name a few.